What happens in your classes?

 You can check out our social media pages to see what our students have been up to!

 When are classes and how much do they cost?

-We offer individual classes and packages as well as private lessons and parties for special occasions.
-The price will depend on how many classes you wish to book.
-Please have a look at our Timetable and Price List page for more information.
+We offer individual stretch classes and stretch & pole packages as well as private lessons and parties for special occasions.
+Please have a look at our booking page for more information.

 Do I have to book in advance?

 Pole is for absolutely everyone.
 Before booking, we will ask you to fill out a Health Questionnaire and PAR Q to determine if you have any injuries or health issues which may prevent you from taking part.
 There is no weight restriction for attending our classes.
 If you are concerned about your ability to participate you are welcome to contact us ahead to class to discuss your needs.

 I’m a beginner, will I be able to do it?

 Absolutely!
 Remember, we were all beginners once!
 Our team of experienced instructors are here to help you work through our syllabus at your own pace.
 We are sure that you will find our classes the right mix of challenging and fun to keep you motivated.

 I’ve done pole before, what level can I join?